Updated: Dec 2, 2021

 The holidays are here!
-If you are anything like me, you started shopping early, thought you were super ahead of the game and here we are, 11 days before Christmas, and not done!
+If you are anything like me, you started shopping early, thought you were super ahead of the game and here we are, a few short weeks before Christmas, and not done!

 For me, around the holidays and in life in general, I am always seeking ways to create more space, less stress and a sense of ease.

 Living through the times we have lived through the last almost 2 years has shown me, more than ever, that our culture and society need to shift away from capitalist ways of living and prioritize our connections to each other, our Mother Earth and a more genuine way of experiencing this sweet, precious life we have.

 I wanted to create a short list of amazing gift ideas for the parents in your life (especially the ones of young children!), that will not break the bank, will reduce their stress and make everyone's holiday season more enjoyable!

 MY TOP FIVE GIFTS IDEAS FOR BUSY AND OVERWHELMED PARENTS (For your children, your friends and yourself!)

 Hire your friends a housecleaner!
 Give this gift before the big days and allow them to relax and prepare in other ways!

 We all know of the dangers of clutter, in terms of our mental health and well being (not to mention, how annoying it is to have to clean more stuff!).